 The PPVT-4 was normed for the US population as it was during the time of the development of the test.
 Taking a sample of the population of Danish YL EFL learners makes comparisons using norm-referenced scores such as the PPVT-4 Standard Scores meaningless, but the non-normative GSV scores can be used and were able to reveal differences in pre-, post-, and gain scores between early and late starters as well as between boys and girls, they were unable to show differences between the individual classrooms.
 At least with regards to the pretest, this might be related to low construct validity.
 However, the lack of differences in the posttest or the gain scores points at classroom factors not having a significant influence on PPVT test scores.
-The sets dependent variables independent variables cognate scores of: all pupils early starters late starters English lessons (before respective test) school type (public or semi-private) gender (girl or boy) starting grade (1st or 3rd) (pretest or posttest, depending on test time) test time (pretest or posttest) classroom name (9 (1st) or 6 (3rd) levels)

-not applicable in analyses with scores of only early/late starters are supposed to be ordered by difficulty, but a brief glance at an overview of the set at which the test ended for the test-takers reveals that some blocks seem to be too difficult given their relative position in the test (Figure 4).
+The sets nglish lessons (before respective test) chool type (public or semi-private) ender (girl or boy) arting grade $(1^{st} \text{ or } 3^{rd})^$ est time (pretest or posttest) assroom name (1 st) or 6 (3 rd) levels) applicable in analyses with scores of only early/late starters are supposed to be ordered by difficulty, but a brief glance at an overview of the set at which the test ended for the test-takers reveals that some blocks seem to be too difficult given their relative position in the test (Figure 4).

-Table 11: Variables.
+TABLE 11: Variables.